SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Systems with Updated Planet Parameters

 \subsection{HD 136352 ($\nu^2$ Lupi)}

 HD 136352 ($\nu^2$ Lupi; HIP 75181; HR 5699; GJ 582; TIC 136916387) is a G2-V star \citep{Gray+2006AJ} at a distance of $d = 14.74 \pm 0.01 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-Three planets were detected in this system based on HARPS RV observations \citep{Udry+2019AA}, and were later detected in transit with observations from TESS \citep{Kane+2020AJ} and CHEOPS \citep{Delrez+2021NatAs}.
-We recovered all three known planets with parameters consistent with recently published values \citep[e.g.,][]{Laliotis+2023AJ}.
-We did not detect any stellar activity signals.
+Three planets were detected in this system based on HARPS RV observations \citep{Udry+2019AA}, and were later detected in transit with observations from TESS \citep{Kane+2020AJ} and CHEOPS \citep{2021NatAs...5..775D}.
+In this work we used 463 RVs spanning 22 years from the HARPS, HIRES, PFS, and UCLES instruments.
+We recovered all three known planets with parameters consistent with recently published values \citep[e.g.,][]{2023AJ....165..176L}.